 29. Enjoy Yourself

 More than anything else, retirement is a time for you.
-Don’t let anyone else tell you how you should be spending your golden years.
+Don’t let anyone tell you how you should be spending your golden years.
 Focus on what makes you the happiest and plan around that, be it staying close to family or sailing around the world.
 You’ve worked hard your whole life and now is your time to enjoy yourself.